sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ## 2. Database Schema

+> NOTE:
+>
-> NOTE: Only the configuration that is related to HA is listed here and please check [SONiC-DASH HLD](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md) to see other fields.
+> * Only the configuration that is related to HA is listed here and please check [SONiC-DASH HLD](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md) to see other fields.

-Since multiple HA modes are provided in SmartSwitch, to show the database schema in a more clear way, we will separate the database schema into a few parts:

-1. The common tables that are shared by all HA modes.
-2. The dedicated tables or changes that we added for each HA mode.
+> * Although the per-DPU database is for each DPU, but they are not running on DPU side, but on NPU side.
+The communication between `hamgrd` and DPU DB is local and doesn't need to go through PCIe bus.

 ### 2.1.
-NPU side databases
+External facing configuration tables

+The following tables will be programmed either by SDN controller or by the network controller to enable HA functionality in SmartSwitch.

 #### 2.1.1.
-CONFIG DB
+CONFIG_DB (per-NPU)

 ##### 2.1.1.1.
 DPU / vDPU definitions